triplnj/PB-Project/README.md

 > ### Functionality

-- The game starts by displaying a welcome message using the cfonts library to display text in a specific style.
+- The game starts by displaying a welcome message using the cfonts package to display text in a specific style.
 - It then creates an array of 6 possible emojis and uses the randomArr function to randomly select 4 of them and store them in the puzzleArray variable.
 - The game then prompts the player to enter their guesses and uses the gameLoop function to run the game.
-- The gameLoop function reads the player's input using the readline library, splits it into an array of characters, and stores it in the guessArr variable.
+- The gameLoop function reads the player's input using the readline package, splits it into an array of characters, and stores it in the guessArr variable.
 - It then uses the PlayerChoice constructor function to create an object with keys corresponding to the characters and values corresponding to the appropriate emojis.
 - The function then iterates through the guessArr array and pushes the corresponding emojis to the playerArr array.
 - It then compares the playerArr array to the puzzleArray array to determine if the player's guess was correct.